esl/MongooseIM/doc/authentication-methods/client-certificate.md

 ### Configure MongooseIM

-See examples before this section.
-We recommend the first snippet for sake of simplicity.
+See examples in the section above.
+We recommend using the first snippet for simplicity.

-You don't need to pre-create user account in order to log in with certificate.
+You don't need to pre-create a user account in order to log in with a certificate.

 ### Add an account in Gajim